-Both the face-to-face and online options offer rigorous training in the three areas of study.
-The centerpiece of the program is Historiography, a course that introduces students to the methodologies and theoretical frameworks historians employ.
+Our programs offer rigorous training in the three areas of study.
+The centerpiece of each is Historiography, a course that introduces students to the methodologies and theoretical frameworks historians employ.
 Our proseminars in US, premodern, and modern world history introduce students to the important scholarly debates in each of these general concentrations of study.

 Degree: Master of Arts